 September 11, on the Western calendar, is both Ethiopia’s New Year’s Day and the Feast of St. John the Baptist.
 The day is called Enkutatash meaning the ‘gift of jewels’, when the famous Queen of Sheba returned from her expensive jaunt to visit King Solomon in Jerusalem, her chiefs welcomed her back by replenishing her treasury with fuku, or jewels.
 The spring festival has been celebrated since these early times and as the rains come to their abrupt end, and singing can be heard at every village in the green countryside.

-Meskel, (Finding of the True Cross)
+Meskel (Finding of the True Cross)

 Meskel, second in importance only to Timket, has been celebrated in the country of over 1,600 years.
 The feast commemorates the discovery of the Cross-, upon which the Empress Helena, the mother of Constantine the Great, crucified Jesus.
 The feast is celebrated on 27 September.
 It is one of Ethiopia's Site (intangible) to be listed by UNESCO as World Heritage.

 On the eve of Meskel tall branches are tied together and yellow daisies, popularly called Meskel Flowers are placed at the top.
 During the night these branches are gathered together in front of the compound gates and ignited.
 This symbolizes the actions of Empress Helena who, when no one would show her the Holy Sepulcher, lit incense and prayed for help.
 Where the smoke drifted she dug and found three crosses.
 To one of them, the True Cross, many miracles were attributed.